![]() |

 ![]() Gray Whale Their fall migration covers over 6000 miles from Alaska along the west coasts of Canada the United States and Mexico.
 Their destination is the lagoons along the coast of southern Baja Mexico.
 Gray Whale calves are born each year in the warm shallow waters of the lagoons. species: Eschrichtius robustus photo-id: WGR-027 request pricing ![]() | ![]() Gray Whale - Back & Blowhole Early each year Gray Whales pass along the California coast on their annual migration to the lagoons of Baja California Mexico.
 They are mottled gray in color and can achive lengths of up to 45 feet.
 Although hunted nearly to extinction they have largely recovered due to the protection of the marine mammal protection act. species: Eschrichtius robustus photo-id: WGR-028 request pricing ![]() | ![]() Gray Whale - Back Arching Prior to Dive Gray Whales feed mainly on crustaceans which they collect by turning on their side and scooping up mud and sand sediments from the sea floor. species: Eschrichtius robustus photo-id: WGR-029 request pricing ![]() | ![]() Gray Whale Fluke Early each year Gray Whales pass along the California coast on their annual migration to the lagoons of Baja California Mexico.
 They are mottled gray in color and can achive lengths of up to 45 feet.
 Although hunted nearly to extinction they have largely recovered due to the protection of the marine mammal protection act. species: Eschrichtius robustus photo-id: WGR-030 request pricing ![]() |

-| related blog posts Gray Whale Gray Whale Fluke Gray Whale Migration see also - (Links to additional related material.) | Blue Whale | Brydes Whale | Dolphin | Fin Whale | Humpback Whale | Marine Mammals | Old Town | Panoramic Images | | San Diego Balboa Park | San Diego Coronado Bridge | San Diego Gaslamp Quarter | San Diego Night Skyline | San Diego Petco Park | | San Diego Skyline | Seaport Village | species represented - (Search for all images of a given species.)
-Eschrichtius robustus keywords - (Search for all images containing a specific related keyword.)
-Annual Migration, Cetacea, Cetacean, Cetaceans, Coastal, Fluking, Lagoons, Open Ocean, Pelagic, Professional California Stock, Sculptures external links - (Links to external reference material.) | American Cetacean Society Gray Whale | Animal Planet Discovery Gray Whale | NOAA Fisheries Protected Resources Gray Whale | | National Geographic Gray Whale | Wikipedia Gray Whale | ![]() | |||
+see also | Blue Whale | Brydes Whale | Dolphin | Fin Whale | Humpback Whale | Marine Mammals | Old Town | Panoramic Images | | San Diego Balboa Park | San Diego Coronado Bridge | San Diego Gaslamp Quarter | San Diego Night Skyline | San Diego Petco Park | | San Diego Skyline | Seaport Village | species represented Eschrichtius robustus keywords Annual Migration, Baleen, Cetacea, Cetacean, Cetaceans, Coast, Coastal, Flukes, Fluking, Grey, Lagoons, Open Ocean, Pelagic, Professional California Stock, Sculptures, Spout, Spouts, Tail related blog posts Gray Whale Gray Whale Fluke Gray Whale Migration external links - (Links to external website reference material.) | American Cetacean Society Gray Whale | Animal Planet Discovery Gray Whale | NOAA Fisheries Protected Resources Gray Whale | | National Geographic Gray Whale | Wikipedia Gray Whale | ![]() | |||

-| 48 images - sorted by: grade page 1 of 2 (1) 2 next page>> | |||
+48 images found - sorted by: grade page 1 of 2 (1) 2 next page>> display settings |

-All content of this website is copyrighted.
+All content displayed on this website is copyrighted material.
 All use, reproduction and/or publication rights reserved worldwide.
-Any and all use of images from this wibsite requires prior written authorization.
-All Images Copyright (C) 1999 - 2011 Randy Morse, Golden State Images Updated: May 25, 2013 |
+Any and all use of images displayed on this website requires prior written authorization.
+You must obtain the written authorization of Golden State Images prior to downloading and/or saving copies of images from this website.
+This would include by saving copies of files (Jpegs) directly or as screen captures.
+Copyright (C) 1999 - 2013 Randy Morse, Golden State Images |